Difference Between AAS and AS

 What is AAS?

-As the name suggests, Associate of Applied Science or AAS is an associate degree that you can undertake if you are planning to dive into the professional world right after finishing your graduation.
+As the name suggests, an Associate of Applied Science or AAS is an associate degree that you can undertake if you are planning to dive into the professional world right after finishing your graduation.

 Similar to all other degrees, it is a 60-credit program, yet it does not include general education.
-They are straight directed to the path of a bright career.
+They are directed straight to the path of a bright career.

 Associate of Applied Science programs includes a varied range of occupational majors.